 The goal of Bylaw Enforcement is to achieve compliance through education and providing information in order to preserve the quality of life to which each citizen is entitled.

-Email Bylaw Enforcement email@example.com, call 250 766 6673 or complete our service request/complaint form.
+Email Bylaw Enforcement firstname.lastname@example.org, call 250 766 6673 or complete our online Report a Problem form.
 You will be asked to provide your name, address, phone number and relationship to the issue that the complaint is regarding.
 Anonymous complaints will not be accepted.
 Your personal information and personal identifiers are protected under the Freedom of Information and Protection of Privacy Act (the “Act”).
 Personal information and identifiers may be required to be released for a court case.

 The Bylaw Enforcement department works seven days a week during the summer months from mid-May to September and is available until 9pm on Thursday, Friday and Saturday evenings during this period.